-Bipolar disorder is a mental illness that manifests with extreme mood swings.
-These mood swings range from mania, or extreme elation, to depression.
-Bipolar often appears in a person’s teens and early 20s, but there’s now increasing attention to those diagnosed later in life.
+Bipolar disorder is a mental illness that manifests with extreme shifts in mood.
+These shifts in mood range from mania, or extreme elation, to depression.
+Bipolar disorder often appears in a person’s teens and early 20s, but there’s now increasing attention to those diagnosed later in life.

-Older adults who discover they’re bipolar may have been misdiagnosed throughout their lives or may be just exhibiting initial symptoms of the condition.
+Older adults who discover they have bipolar disorder may have been misdiagnosed throughout their lives or may be just exhibiting initial symptoms of the condition.
 There’s an ongoing effort to understand bipolar disorder in later life and learn how to treat it.

 Bipolar disorder affects your mental state.
 It can cause episodes of mania and depression.
 These episodes can have a negative impact on all aspects of your life.
 Someone with bipolar disorder can be in a state of extreme joy or extreme despair.
 These episodes can alter your ability to function.
 This, in turn, can make it difficult to sustain healthy relationships, keep jobs, and live a stable life.

 Researchers aren’t sure what causes bipolar disorder or why it only affects some people.
 Genetics, brain functioning, and environment are factors that likely contribute to the disorder.

 Bipolar disorder is a lifelong condition, but the symptoms can be treated.
 With effective treatment, those with bipolar disorder can live a full life.
 Some common treatment methods include:

 Receiving an early diagnosis of bipolar disorder can make treatment and management easier.
 Nevertheless, many people are misdiagnosed and don’t realize they have bipolar disorder until later in life.
 This delays treatment.
 It may also result in inappropriate treatments.
 According to the National Alliance on Mental Illness (NAMI), bipolar disorder can worsen if not treated.
 Furthermore, a person can experience more severe and frequent manic and depressive episodes with time.